 Why develop physical activity for patients with a stoma?

-Every year in the UK It is estimated that around 13,000 people undergo stoma surgery.
-One reason for a stoma is as part of the surgical treatment for bowel cancer.
-Each year 77% of patients (around 3,000) undergoing anterior resection for rectal cancer will have a defunctioning or end stoma formed and 27% will still have a stoma at 18 months follow-up.
-Additionally each year, there around 2,000 IBD patients who can no longer bear the symptoms of their disease or are no longer responding to their prescribed medication, who will have surgery resulting in either temporary or permanent stoma formation.
+Every year in the UK, it is estimated that around 21,000 people undergo stoma surgery to remove all or part of their large bowel and have a stoma formed.* Between 2011 and 2014 in England & Wales, 63% of patients undergoing anterior resection for rectal cancer had a defunctioning ileostomy formed, and in the UK, 34% will still have a stoma at 18 months follow-up.† Additionally, each year there are around 2,000 IBD patients who can no longer bear the symptoms of their disease or are no longer responding to their prescribed medication, who will have surgery resulting in either temporary or permanent stoma formation.

 People with a stoma report fatigue, feeling unattractive, low energy, fear of appliance leakage and fear of a hernia, all of which greatly impact their quality of life.
 Reversal and closure surgery is not advisable for some patients nor is it necessarily a solution for poor quality of life.
 It is therefore crucial that interventions to address poor quality of life in relation to people who live with a stoma are established.